Amy's Story

 An early piece of advice from one of her first junior coaches helped turn point guard Amy Atwell into a deadeye three-point markswoman.

-Amy, who will make her Olympic debut in Paris after representing the Opals for the first time at last year’s FIBA Asia Cup, grew up in South Perth and played her junior basketball with the Willetton Tigers.
+Amy, who made her Olympic debut at Paris 2024 after representing the Opals for the first time at the 2023 FIBA Asia Cup, grew up in South Perth and played her junior basketball with the Willetton Tigers.

 “Shooting wasn’t something I was known for in my junior years, but my junior coach at Willetton, Craig Reynolds, said it was something I had to develop if I wanted to take my game further,” she says.